-Park West Museum Features Yaacov Agam Exhibition
+Park West Gallery Opens Yaacov Agam Exhibition

-Park West Gallery is inviting the public to experience the kinetic art of renowned Israeli artist Yaacov Agam in its newly-renovated gallery and museum.
+SOUTHFIELD, Mich., Oct.
+5, 2017 – Park West Gallery is inviting the public to experience the kinetic art of renowned Israeli artist Yaacov Agam in its newly-renovated gallery and museum.

-A special exhibition, “Agam,” will run from Oct.
+The exhibition “Agam” will run from Oct.
 6 to 27 at Park West Museum, a free-to-the-public museum located within Park West Gallery’s headquarters in Southfield, Michigan.

 Park West has been a fixture in the Detroit arts community for decades, functioning as a museum, a gallery and a center for arts education for the past 22 years.
-Thanks to its recent expansion, Park West Gallery has even more opportunities to share artwork from past and present masters with the local community.
+Now, thanks to its recent expansion, Park West Gallery has even more opportunities to share artwork from past and present masters with the local community.

 “Park West Gallery has been in business over 48 years and, during that time, we’ve amassed a collection of unique art that we wish to share with Metro Detroit,” Park West Gallery Founder and CEO Albert Scaglione said.
 “I believe our collections will appeal to art lovers or any visitors who want to learn more about art.”